NonthananSirikanon/ecommerce-backend/README.md

 # E-commerce Backend API

-A comprehensive Express.js backend API for an e-commerce application with user authentication, product management, shopping cart, and order processing.
+A comprehensive Express.js backend API for an e-commerce application with user authentication, product management with Base64 images, and shopping cart functionality.

 ## Features